 The mainstay of the treatment is the treatment of the underlying cause.
 For example, in alcoholic liver disease abstinence from alcohol or treatment and elimination of the virus in viral hepatitis or removing heavy metals such as iron in hemochromatosis or copper in Wilson disease.

-Antifibrotic drugs are being studied and in future may be used to halt the progression.
+Antifibrotic drugs are being studied and in the future may be used to halt the progression.

-Some studies have indicated that liver fibrosis can reverse after successful treatment of the underlying disease.
+Some studies have indicated that liver fibrosis can reverse after the successful treatment of the underlying disease.